animeshtrivedi/blog/post/2018-10-03-arrow-binary.md

-# Investigating performance of Apache Arrow in-memory
+# Investigating performance of Apache Arrow (Java) in-memory

 This will be a multipart blog series where I am looking closely at the performance of Apache Arrow.
 For the context, please refer to the